BMW 330e performance, top speed, engine

 On the plus side, the 330e doesn't feel like it weighs 200kg more than a petrol or diesel 3 Series – the extra bulk is well disguised and it's as sweet handling as we've come to expect from this model over the years.
 As standard, the 330e comes with special low-resistance tyres to further boost efficiency.
 They do this job well, but in the process offer a fraction less grip than the typical sports tyres fitted to executive-saloon models.

 - 1VerdictThe latest BMW 3 Series plug-in hybrid is a very accomplished all-rounder, combining driving enjoyment with ultra-low running costs for an appealing package

-- 4Engines, drive & performance - currently readingKeen drivers will be right at home in the BMW 330e, especially when they put it into Sport mode for extra power
+- 4Performance, engine & drive - currently readingKeen drivers will be right at home in the BMW 330e, especially when they put it into Sport mode for extra power

 - 5Interior, dashboard & comfortYou need the top-spec BMW 330e M Sport for the full suite of in-car technology and features

 - 6Boot space, seating & practicalityA smaller boot than the petrol and diesel 3 Series counts against the otherwise-impressive BMW 330e plug-in hybrid here

 - 7Reliability & safety ratingBMW as a brand isn't rated very highly by owners, but there's plenty of the latest safety kit available for the 330e plug-in hybrid